What is Counting Cards?

 Traditional casinos don’t let players count cards.
 If they suspect a player is counting cards – and they are pretty good at detecting bet patterns consistent with card counting – they will ask that player to leave and not return.
 But what about online casinos?

 RNG (random number generator) blackjack games preclude the possibility of an effective count because all online RNG games are dealt from a full shuffled deck/shoe.
-Counting in this case is totally useless as you are playing to a full deck/shoe with every deal.
+Online blackjack card counting is therefore totally useless as you are playing to a full deck/shoe with every deal.

 The situation with live dealer games is very different though.
 This is not a computer generated deck that can be automatically replenished and shuffled every game.